rhayman/ephysiopy/docs/api/ephysiopy/common/fieldcalcs/index.rst

 .. py:function:: reduce_labels(A, labels, reduce_by = 50)

+   Reduce the labelled data in A by restricting the values to reduce_by % of the maximum in each local labeled section of A - kind of a quantitative local watershed

+   :param A: The data to be reduced
+   :type A: np.ndarray
+   :param labels: The labels to be used to partition the data
+   :type labels: np.ndarray
+   :param reduce_by: The percentage of the maximum value in each label to reduce by
+   :type reduce_by: float

+   :returns: The reduced data
+   :rtype: list of np.ndarray

+   ..
+       !! processed by numpydoc !!

 .. py:function:: skaggs_info(ratemap, dwelltimes, **kwargs)

    Calculates Skaggs information measure

-   :param ratemap: The binned up ratemap
+   :param ratemap: The binned up ratemap and dwelltimes.
+Must be the same size
-   :type ratemap: array_like
+   :type ratemap: np.ndarray
-   :param dwelltimes: Must be same size as ratemap
+   :param dwelltimes: The binned up ratemap and dwelltimes.
+Must be the same size
-   :type dwelltimes: array_like
+   :type dwelltimes: np.ndarray

-   :returns: Skaggs information score
+   :returns: Skaggs information score in bits spike
-   :rtype: bits_per_spike (float)
+   :rtype: float

    .. rubric:: Notes

-   THIS DATA SHOULD UNDERGO ADAPTIVE BINNING
+   The ratemap data should have undergone adaptive binning as per the original paper.
 See getAdaptiveMap() in binning class

-   Returns Skaggs et al's estimate of spatial information in bits per spike:
+   The estimate of spatial information in bits per spike:

    .. math:: I = sum_{x} p(x).r(x).log(r(x)/r)